-A summer orzo salad to make again and again!
-This Greek Pasta Salad with Orzo Salad recipe highlights the season’s freshest veggies, with a snappy Greek dressing that ties all the flavors together.
+A Summer Orzo Salad to make again and again!
+This Greek Orzo Pasta Salad recipe highlights the season’s freshest veggies, with a snappy Greek dressing that ties all the flavors together.
 Versatile and delicious as a side dish, lunch, or main, this recipe is vegetarian and easily vegan.

-A Greek Pasta Salad You’ll Make Over and Over Again
+A Greek Orzo Pasta Salad You’ll Make Over and Over

-The freshest summer veggies dazzle in this easy to make Greek orzo recipe.
-I’ve been making this easy pasta salad on repeat over the past month thanks in part to cucumbers and juicy tomatoes that have taken off in the garden.
+The freshest summer veggies dazzle in this easy to make Greek Orzo Salad.
+I’ve been making this pasta salad on repeat over the past month thanks in part to cucumbers and juicy tomatoes that have taken off in the garden.

-We love this pasta salad recipe for lunch, and to take with us on picnics, but it’s also tasty as a side with chickpea veggie burgers or vegan crab cakes.
-And, if you’re eyein’ this orzo Greek salad as a main, that’s easy to do!
+We love this pasta salad recipe for lunch but it’s also tasty as a side with Chickpea Veggie Burgers, Black Bean Walnut Burgers or Vegan Crab Cakes.
+And, if you’re eyein’ this recipe as a main, that’s easy to do!
 Keep reading to find out how.

 Quick Guide: How to Make Greek Orzo Pasta Salad

 A technique I learned from Ina Garten when prepping orzo is to toast it first.
 It brings out the pasta’s nutty notes, elevating the flavor of any recipe it’s used in.
-I include this technique in my popular lemon orzo pasta salad and roasted veggie lemon garlic orzo pasta recipe.
+I include this technique in my popular Lemon Orzo Pasta Salad and Roasted Veggie Lemon Garlic Orzo Pasta recipe.
 It only takes about three minutes and is worth the effort.
-Then, while the orzo is cooking, you can prep the vegetables.
+Then, while the orzo is cooking, you can prep the veggies.

-Overlap in cooking the orzo and prep means this Greek salad with orzo is ready in about 35ish minutes total hands on time.
+Overlap in cooking the orzo and prep means this Greek Orzo Pasta Salad is ready in about 35ish minutes total hands on time.
 In summary, here’s how to make this scrumptious salad (see recipe card for details):

 - First, toast the orzo in a skillet, then pour in the veggie broth.
 Cook the orzo until al dente, then chill it.